phenax/elxr/README.md

 # ListExp [ WIP ]

-Regular expression-like syntax for list operations
+Regular expression-like syntax for list operations.
+You didn't ask for this so here it is.

 Example -